Moist Buttermilk Chocolate Cake Recipe

 This buttermilk cake recipe is super moist, and that has a lot to do with the ingredients.

+What makes a cake moist?
+Well, there are quite a few ingredients that help keep the moisture in a cake.
 Have you ever eaten dry cake?
 You go to take a bite, and it dries out your mouth, and that’s not good.
 Not good at all.
+Ingredients like buttermilk, eggs, butter, sour cream, vegetable oil, and even applesauce help make a cake moist.

 Buttermilk chocolate cake recipe

 And let’s talk about the frosting.
-I love the way it cools and crackles on the top.
+I love the way it cools and crackles on top.
 There’s a tee-tiny touch of a crunch, and that makes this cake pretty much perfect.

 Cake in a pan